Reclaimed Rubber Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-By End-User Industry: Automotive Sector Transformation
+By End-User Industry: Automotive and Transportation Lead, Construction Expands

-Building and construction integrates high-density crumb into rubberised concrete overlays, reducing thermal cracking and traffic noise.
+Building and construction integrates high-density crumb into rubberized concrete overlays, reducing thermal cracking and traffic noise.
 Seismic isolation bearings using EPDM reclaim expand in Japan and Chile, where earthquake codes tighten.
 Consumer-goods firms insert reclaim into yoga mats, pet products, and tool grips, leveraging marketing stories around tire-to-table circularity.
 Industrial manufacturing blends reclaim into conveyor belts that run at moderate temperatures, gaining cost savings without sacrificing tear resistance.
 Energy utilities apply antioxidant-treated reclaim in cable-sheathing compounds to meet flame-retardancy norms.
 This multi-industry adoption insulates the reclaimed rubber market from single-sector downturns and reinforces steady long-term growth.

 Reclaimed Rubber Market: Market Share by End-user Industry